-We all feel stressed sometimes.
+We all feel stressed or anxious sometimes.
 Now add academic pressure, exams, essays and deadlines into the mix and it’s easy to feel overwhelmed.

 Stress can manifest itself in a variety of emotional and physical ways, from irritability to headaches, and from tearfulness to digestive issues.
-But what can we do to help when someone close to us tells us they are stressed?
+But what can we do to help when someone close to us tells us they are stressed or anxious?

 Here are 6 ways you can be there for your friends and support them through the next few weeks:

 Sometimes people just need someone who will listen to them.
 Before they start thinking about what they should do next, allow them the time to vent about their feelings and get everything off their chest.
 When listening, really let the person get their full thought out before responding to show the person that what they’re saying is important, then ask questions instead of jumping in with your own personal experience.

 If someone is stuck in an anxious thought spiral, it might be hard for them to stop the ‘loop’ and shut down the worry.
 Having a friend talk them through it in a logical and calm way can really help.
 Remember to be understanding if they need this support more than once.

 If your friend is stressed out and not taking time to look after themselves the best they could, think about how you could take the pressure off for them.
 Maybe you could drop in with a nourishing meal for them, help them out with a practical task or offer to do some collaborative work with them.
 Things can feel more manageable for people when they know they can share the load.